Europe for Cruisers logo

 Crew and service

 Several of the officers on my voyage were women, including a young deck officer from Aberdeen and the ship's doctor (an American emergency physician who spends two months a year at sea).
-All were polite when I visited the Wind Surf's open bridge, and one--the young Aberdonian--went out of her way to explain the ship's operations.
+All were polite when I visited Wind Surf's bridge, and one--the young Aberdonian--went out of her way to explain the ship's operations.

 Crew.
 If I had to pick two words to describe the housekeeping, restaurant, and housekeeping staff, I'd choose "friendly" and "warm."
 The waiters, bartenders, and stewards on my voyage were courteous without being stuffy, and many--presumably those who'd been on the Wind Surf for a while--were as comfortable with passengers as they were attentive.